thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 **On virtual box with NAT network the gateway is the first address of the network, in this scenario is 192.168.0.1**

-## Configuring Server ##
+## Configuring the Server ##

 >- Install virtual box, and create one machine for the server, one for the linux client and one for windows client
 >- Configue the network to NAT Network
 >- Enable bidirecional clipboard on the machines, it can be very useful
->- Install install centOS and windows on its machines
+>- Install CentOS and Windows on its own machines

 ## Configuring the server ##

 ### Updating ###
-1. Fill safe to take snapshots of the machine after important steps
+1. Feel safer by taking snapshots of the machine after important steps
 2. Login as root **every following step is made on root user**

 ```